rashmikanaveen/IESL_Robo_Games_24/demo/README.md

 Use rasberry pi 5 to detect the green object only

 ## Steps
-On the Kobuki
+1. On the Kobuki.
-It is better if you can check by connecting to a screen Press button on the rasberry pi
+2. It is better if you can check the rasberry pi by connecting to a screen
+3. Press button on the rasberry pi
-Check whether your laptop and rasberry pi are connceted to the same wifi Find the IP Address of the rasberry pi (You can use Angry IP Scanner) Connect rasberry pi to your laptop using RealVNC Viewer
+4. Check whether your laptop and rasberry pi are connceted to the same wifi
+5. Find the IP Address of the rasberry pi (You can use Angry IP Scanner)
+6. Connect rasberry pi to your laptop using RealVNC Viewer
 ```
 cd Desktop
 cd New